srl-labs/learn-srlinux/docs/ndk/guide/dev/go/index.md

 10. Script to orchestrate lab environment and application lifecycle.
 11. Directory with the application YANG modules.

+Besides short descriptions, we will cover the purpose of each file and directory in the following sections when we start to peel off the layers of the `greeter` NDK application.

 ### NDK language bindings

-As explained in the [NDK Architecture](../architecture.md) section, NDK is a gRPC based service.
-To be able to use gRPC services in a Go program the [language bindings](https://grpc.io/docs/languages/go/quickstart/) have to be generated from the source proto files.
+As covered in the [NDK Architecture](../../architecture.md) section, NDK is a collection of gRPC-based services.
+To be able to use gRPC services in a Go program the [language bindings](https://grpc.io/docs/languages/go/quickstart/) have to be generated from the [source proto files](../../architecture.md#proto-files).

-Nokia not only provides the [proto files](https://github.com/nokia/srlinux-ndk-protobufs) for the SR Linux NDK service but also [NDK Go language bindings](https://github.com/nokia/srlinux-ndk-go).
+Nokia not only provides the [proto files](https://github.com/nokia/srlinux-ndk-protobufs) for the SR Linux NDK service but also offers [NDK Go language bindings](https://github.com/nokia/srlinux-ndk-go) generated for each NDK release.

-With the provided Go bindings, the NDK can be imported in a Go project like that:
+With the provided Go bindings, users don't need to generate them themselves.
+To leverage the bindings, users need to import the `ndk` package in their Go program.

 ```go
 import "github.com/nokia/srlinux-ndk-go/ndk"
 ```

+We will see how to use the `ndk` package in the following sections.

+### Lab environment

+When developing NDK applications, it is important to have a lab environment to test the application.
+The lab environment should be as close as possible to the production environment and also be easy to spin up and tear down.

+The [Containerlab](https://containerlab.dev/) tool is a perfect fit for this purpose.
+Containerlab makes it easy to create a personal lab environment composed of network devices and connected by virtual links.
+We are going to use Containerlab to create a lab environment for the `greeter` NDK application development down the road.

 [greeter-go-repo]: https://github.com/srl-labs/ndk-greeter-go